unchained-capital/unchained-wallets/README.md

 See the [API
 documentation](https://unchained-capital.github.io/unchained-wallets)
-for more details on messages..
+for more details on messages.

 ## Developers